-Do you want to bring stories to life through visual effects?
-Do you want to work in a fast paced industry?
-Do you want to see your work on the big screen?
-Then this course could be for you.
-Using the latest techniques in 3D computer graphics you’ll create stunning objects and characters.
-We will teach you how to put these into real life footage to make believable scenes that will wow audiences.
+Using the latest techniques in 3D computer graphics you’ll learn how to create stunning objects and character, and how to put these into real life footage to make believable scenes that will wow audiences around the world.

 Split between our High Wycombe campus and BNU teaching base at Pinewood Studios, you’ll have the opportunity to learn the skills and knowledge you need for your future, all whilst studying right in the heart of the famous creative hub.